Creating a New Impossible Cube: From Concept to Print

 Continue Reading

-The cover also features a special effect I designed for Focus: as you read the main title, the cover image moves and, curiously enough, the title changes if you look at it closely (ILLUSIONI) or from a distance (COSA VEDI?).
+The cover of this issue also featured a unique effect I designed for Focus.
+As you read the main title, the cover image moves, and, intriguingly, the title changes depending on your perspective—read closely, and it says ILLUSIONI; look from a distance, and it transforms into COSA VEDI?

 Focus Mag cover